 ISP - Intersample Peaks

-What are Intersample Peaks and how do you control them.
+What are Intersample Peaks (ISP) and how do you control them.

 Intersample peaks can play havoc with your mix, tripping compressors and limiters and causing all manner of gain structuring problems.